identity security

 **Conditional Access**

 Then, we move towards conditional access, a step beyond authentication.
-Conditional access goes beyond authentication to examine the context and risk of each access attempt.
+Conditional access examines the context and risk of each access attempt.
 For example, contextual factors may include consecutive login failures, geo-location, type of user account, or device IP to either grant or deny access.
-Based on those contextual factors, it may be granted only to specific network segments.
+Based on those contextual factors, access may be granted only to specific network segments.

 The identity security solution should be configurable to allow SSO access, challenge the user with MFA, or block access based on predefined conditions set by policy.
 It would help if you looked for a solution that can offer a broad range of shapes, such as IP range, day of the week, time of day, time range, device O/S, browser type, country, and user risk level.